How to Turn Black Friday Shoppers Into Loyal Customers

 If you have the right product and a good reputation, referral programs are the marketing tool you should integrate into your Black Friday campaign.

 You can consider offering a discount to both a referring customer and their referred friend.
-This way, both sides feel an incentive, and your referral marketing strategy creates a win-win situation.
+This way, your current customers earn an incentive, and so does their friend.
+Your referral marketing strategy creates a win-win situation.

 By designing your referral campaign with a growth consultant or with your own marketing team, will help create better incentives for one time shoppers to continue buying in your store and refer their friends as well.